Mushroom Tincture Benefits and Usage - Here's Everything You Need To Know

 The recommended daily dosage is 2ml per day, or 1ml twice a day.
 As alcohol can have quite a strong flavour, it’s best to mix tinctures into your food or drink.
 Add them to your coffee, tea, smoothie or whatever is on the menu!
 But remember, it’s best to consult your doctor before starting with any mushroom supplements.

-We combine our homegrown and ethically sourced mushrooms with a range of native botanicals, including Davidson Plum, Quandong, Strawberry Gum, Lemon Myrtle and Mountain Pepperberry.
+At Natura Mushrooms, we combine our homegrown and ethically sourced mushrooms with a range of native botanicals, including Davidson Plum, Quandong, Strawberry Gum, Lemon Myrtle and Mountain Pepperberry.

 These botanicals are rich in vitamins and antioxidants, and enhance the positive effects of our mushrooms.
 Not only that, they also give our tinctures a truly Australian flavour.
-Click here to view our range.